croanlabs/backend-consensus-clubs/README.md

-# Backend of the Consensus Clubs project.
+# Backend of the Futurities project.
 ## Dependencies
 Install the following dependencies before running the project:
  - Docker